fadion/aria/README.md

 add(5)(7) // 12
 ```

-Some would prefer more explicit way of calling:
+Some would prefer a more explicit way of calling:

 ```swift
 let add_5 = add(5) // returns a function